lerna-lite/lerna-lite/README.md

 ## Getting Started

 Let's start by installing Lerna CLI as a dev dependency of your project and the run the `init` command to get started (see [init#readme](https://github.com/lerna-lite/lerna-lite/tree/main/packages/init#readme) for all options).
-Note that all commands, except `init`, are optional and must be installed separately, refer to the **[Installation table](#separate--optional-installs)** for more info.
+Note that the CLI must be installed at all time and other commands (except `init` which is included in the CLI) must be installed separately, refer to the **[Installation table](#separate--optional-installs)** for more info.

 ```sh
 # install Lerna-Lite CLI locally or globally (only includes `init` command)